walmartlabs/pulsar/README.md

 [![Hex.pm](https://img.shields.io/hexpm/v/Pulsar.svg)](https://hex.pm/packages/pulsar)

+Writing a command line tool and want to keep the user informed about what's going on?
+Too often, applications either write nothing, or overwhelm the user with logged updates.
+Pulsar is used to provide just enough information to keep the user informed.

 Pulsar is a text-based, dynamic dashboard that lets processes communicate their status.
 Jobs can be created, updated, and completed asynchronously, and update in-place.
 This is intended for use in Elixir applications that run as command line tools.